usnistgov/800-63-3/sp800-63b/sec4_aal.md

 | 3 |  2 or 3 |
 | 4 |  3 |

-However, the table below shows the expanded set of AAL's that are allowable to meet M-04-04 Level of Assurance.
+However, the table below shows the expanded set of AALs that are allowable to meet M-04-04 Levels of Assurance.
 Agencies SHALL select the corresponding AAL based on the assessed M-04-04 LOA.

 | M-04-04 Level of Assurance | Authenticator Assurance Level